FAQS

 How do I get a refill of medications?

-You can request a refill on our online portal.
-Or, you can give us a call or send us an email.
+You can give us a call or send us an email.
 Your refill request will be passed along to the doctor who prescribed your pet’s medication.
+Please allow at least 24 hours for refills.

 How far in advance should I request a refill?